CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Related Work

 \subsection{Telemetry Representation and Scalable Security Analytics}

-Representation-level innovation has sought to elevate telemetry beyond raw event streams.
+A smaller body of work has attempted to elevate telemetry beyond raw event streams by introducing more structured or relational representations.
 Taylor \emph{et al.} introduce SysFlow, a compact telemetry format that lifts low-level system events into a flow-centric, object-relational abstraction linking processes, files, and network endpoints~\cite{taylor2020sysflow}.
-SysFlow improves interpretability and reduces storage overhead by compressing event granularity into relational summaries.
+SysFlow improves interpretability and reduces storage overhead by compressing event granularity into relational summaries, and it points in an important direction: telemetry becomes more useful for analytics when relationships and object context are represented explicitly.

-While aligned with the goal of relational abstraction, SysFlow focuses primarily on host-level telemetry and does not generalize across heterogeneous enterprise domains such as identity providers, SaaS platforms, cloud control planes, or threat intelligence systems.
-Nor does it define governance mechanisms for cross-domain identity persistence or canonical relationship ontologies suitable for stable AI deployment.

-Thus, representation compression improves efficiency but does not establish a universal substrate for cross-environment portability.
+While aligned with the broader goal of relational abstraction, SysFlow is primarily host-centric and does not by itself generalize across heterogeneous enterprise domains such as identity providers, SaaS platforms, cloud control planes, email systems, or threat intelligence sources.
+Nor does it define governance mechanisms for cross-domain identity persistence, canonical relationship ontologies, or deployment-agnostic representational contracts suitable for stable AI deployment.
+In that sense, representation compression improves efficiency and local semantics, but it does not yet establish a universal substrate for cross-environment portability.